UPDATED: April 20, 2022

 In addition to the convenience, credit cards provide a level of security you just don’t get with cash.
 If you drop and lose your wallet containing $500 of cash, it is very likely you will never see that money again.

-For that reason, it’s very important one starts to establish a financial reputation.
+For that reason, it’s very important one starts to establish and build your credit report.
 A credit card is typically a low barrier of entry to do so.
 It’s relatively easy to qualify for a credit card, and even easier to use the credit card itself to pay for various transactions.

 Using a credit card as a tool to build your financial reputation is often a smart move, and one many young adults choose to take.
 However, it’s very important to walk the fine line, as the temptation to spend more money can get the best of you and have lingering side effects.

-If you are using a credit card to build a credit score and develop a positive financial reputation, it’s important to never max out the credit card, and to always pay the balance on time.
+If you are using a credit card to build credit and develop a positive financial reputation, it’s important to never max out the credit card, and to always pay the balance on time since those are primary factors that impact your credit score.

 Easily Keep Track of Your Records